Code-Institute-Submissions/laurakond-quiz-my-art/README.md

 ### Acknowledgments

-My thanks goes to my mentor, [Martina Terlevic](https://github.com/SephTheOverwitch), for providing guidance, and support on all things code and project.
+My thanks goes to my mentor, [Martina Terlevic](https://github.com/SephTheOverwitch), for providing guidance, reassurance and support on all things code and project.

-A big shout-out to [Vernell Clark](https://github.com/VCGithubCode) for his increadible patience, support and guidance on how to work with JavaScript.
+A big shout-out to [Vernell Clark](https://github.com/VCGithubCode) for his increadible patience, support and guidance on how to work with JavaScript and the rest of the project.
+This encouraging words have kept me going to the end of this project.

-Also a bit thanks goes to [Jamie Connell](https://github.com/GreenNinjaBoy) for helping out with sticky bits when creating the game.
+Also a bit thanks goes to [Jamie Connell](https://github.com/GreenNinjaBoy) for helping out with sticky bits when creating the code.

+A big thank you goes to the Code Institute Tutor Support (Roman and Thomas) for helping me to find alternative ways of how to solve specific problems I encountered.

-A big thank you goes to the Code Institute Tutor support & Slack community who provided the energy and kept my morale up.
+And a thank you goes to the Slack community who provided with the energy and kept my morale up during this project.